HumanBrainProject/collaboratory_app/README.md

 https://collab.humanbrainproject.eu/#/collab/54/nav/1051

+When configuring you test client.
+1. Pick a meaningful name (probably something related to your App name)
+1. Select 'Server flow' application type
+1. Add to 'Authorized redirect URL' a local testing url: ```https://localhost:8000/complete/hbp/```
-Ensure that the scopes hbp.collab, hbp.document and hbp.notification.self are checked.
+1. Ensure that the scopes hbp.collab, hbp.document and hbp.notification.self are checked.
+1. Save your client registration

 Save the "Client ID" and "Client Secret" values for the next step.